MCC photo/Matthew Lester

 Guatemala and El Salvador suffered through brutal civil wars that ended with peace accords signed in the 1990s.
 The inequality, racism and exclusion that drove those conflicts remain largely unresolved.
 The legacies of violence, trauma and exclusion continue to shape family, community, social and political life in both countries.
 But this is also a story of resistance and resilience.
 Especially among indigenous communities in Guatemala who have defended their territory and way of over 500 years since the Spanish Conquest.

-Seed participants will serve with MCC small and grassroots partner organizations.
-These are largely led by indigenous women in rural communities.
+Seed participants will serve with Anabaptist churches and MCC partner organizations.
+MCC´s small, grassroots partner organizations are largely led by indigenous women in rural communities.
 Seeders will serve with and participate in Anabaptist church communities working to bring Christ's message of peace, justice and reconciliation among traumatized and marginalized communities.
 Seeders will work alongside youth and adults to: